 Apps are available for Windows, MacOS, Linux, iOS, and Android.

 You know it’s an indicator of a sophisticated VPN if it’s able to evade China’s great firewall, and that’s exactly what VyprVPN does.

-VyprVPN does offer a 3-day free trial (this link also gives you 50% off your first month if you decide to stay after the trial) but you’ll have to sign up with a credit card and select one of their monthly/annual packages before availing the offer.
+VyprVPN does offer a 3-day free trial (this link also gives you a discount if you decide to stay after the trial) but you’ll have to sign up with a credit card and select one of its monthly/annual packages before availing the offer.
 If unsatisfied, you can cancel before the 3-day trial expires, effectively making it free.

-- Owns and manages their entire network of servers
+- Owns and manages its entire global network of servers

 - Could have more options for advanced configuration

 GREAT ALL-ROUNDER:VyprVPN is user friendly.
 Good speeds and uptime as all servers are owned by VyprVPN.
 30-day money-back guarantee.